For news and events follow us on Twitter @UNTCreativeWrit & Instagram @untcreativewriting

 Danny Daw

 Danny Daw is a Ph.D. student and Voertman-Ardoin fellow at UNT specializing in poetry.
-He received both his BA in English and MFA in Creative Writing from Brigham Young University.
+He received both his B.A. in English and MFA in Creative Writing from Brigham Young University.
 His poems, including haiku and senryu, have appeared or are forthcoming in Inscape, tsuri-dōrō, Trash Panda, Prune Juice, and others.
 Besides poetry and prose, secondary scholarly interests include film and television, music, and video games.
 Danny is married to the poet and writer, Alexandra Malouf.

 Daniel DeVaughn